 - The project must be in R&D or production/completion phase and must be completed no later than May 31, 2022;

 - Total Project Budget should not exceed $600,000 for a stand alone or one-off documentary or the pilot for b'cast/web series; and $100,000 for all other project types; However we will review projects at all budget levels;

 - The applicant must hold artistic, budgetary and editorial control, and must own the copyright of the proposed project;

 Projects or production entities that are foreign-based, owned or controlled are NOT eligible.
 Neither are industrial, promotional or student films.

 Application Deadline: Nov.
 15, 2019

 A panel of media professionals across the industry will guide the two-tier review process.
 Applicants will be notified as their project advances to the next stage.
 If necessary, additional materials may be requested of the finalists.
 Awards will be announced in May 2020.

 RIGHTS AND RELEASES

-Projects selected for funding will receive an BPM funding contract.
-The contract is not a grant but a licensing agreement in which NBPC is granted exclusive or shared domestic public television distribution rights as well as the exclusive or shared right to package, schedule and promote the program through public broadcasting.
+Projects selected for funding will receive a BPM funding contract.
+The contract is not a grant but a licensing agreement in which BPM is granted exclusive or shared domestic public television distribution rights as well as the exclusive or shared right to package, schedule and promote the program through public broadcasting.
 BPM makes no expressed or implied commitment to financially support a project until an agreement is signed by both the applicant and BPM.
-As a condition of the funding contract, producers must agree to NBPC’s standard terms and conditions, including the following:
+As a condition of the funding contract, producers must agree to BPM's standard terms and conditions, including the following:

 --For broadcast projects, assignment to BPM of public television broadcast rights for four (4) years over national public television, off-air record rights, and internet streaming rights;